quantcdn/quant-cloud-environment-var-action/README.md

 ### `clear`

-Deletes all environment variables in the specified environment.
-Lists variables first, then deletes each one.
+Deletes all environment variables in the specified environment using the **fast bulk API**.
+Sends an empty array to clear all variables in a single operation.

 ### `delete`